Collectives are lay-led groups for Jews in their 20s and 30s that meet monthly to discuss shared interests surrounding a given topic.

 Meetings for these lay-led programs will not appear on Sixth & I’s calendar.
 Please sign up with each individual Collective to learn about upcoming meetings.

 The following Collectives are currently inactive.
-If you are interested in reactivating one of these Collectives, please contact Annie.
+If you are interested in reactivating one of these Collectives, please contact Leila.

 - Chesed & Hummus: A Veg Collective